Contact us

 • On the market risk side there is the valuation aspect coming from CVA, and there is the risk generated by changes in the CVA, as measured by VaR of CVA, for example.

-• Despite this array of potential stress results, a risk manager must stress-test counterparty exposures to arrive at a comprehensive view of the risk of the financial institution’s
+• Despite this complexity, stress testing counterparty exposures is essential for a comprehensive view of the financial institution’s portfolio risk.

 Stress Testing Of Exposures